StevenBlack/k7waterfront/topic/2012RegattaTally.md

 ---

 ##2012 Race Tally for Regattas
-2012 was an <strong>amazing year for sailing regattas</strong> in Kingston.
+2012 was an **amazing year for sailing regattas** in Kingston.
 For the most part, the winds of 2012 were reliable and amazing.

 Here's the tally of races sailed v races scheduled.